Japanese

 You must carry the Residence Card at all times as your ID.

 The Date of Expiration on your Residence Card is the date that shows how long you can stay in Japan.
-However, you must leave the country or change to a new Residence Status (and get a new Residence Card) within 14 days of your last day of classes at AIU.
+However, even if you have time left until the Date of Expiration on your Residence Card, your Student Residence Status is valid for up to 14 days after the official final day of classes.

-You may not stay in Japan for job-hunting, tourism, or other purposes on a Student Residence Status.
-If you will be staying in Japan to enroll in another university, start a job or internship, or for any other reason, you must contact your sponsoring organization for instructions as to how to change your Residence Status.
+• If you will be staying in Japan to enroll in another university, start a job or internship, or for any other reason, you must contact your sponsoring organization for instructions as to how to change your Residence Status.

-Even if you will stay in Japan as a student at another school, you must change to a new Student Residence Status sponsored by that university.
+• Even if you will stay in Japan as a student at another school, you must change to a new Student Residence Status sponsored by that university.

 Important Links